MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Enable-PSBreakpoint.md

 ### -PassThru

-Returns an object representing the item with which you are working.
-By default, this cmdlet does not generate any output.
+Returns an object representing the breakpoint being enabled.
+By default, this cmdlet doesn't generate any output.

 ```yaml